For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 In the spirit of community service, the award carries a $5,000 prize for the winner to grant to a community organization.
 The Dornsife School of Public Health chose Prevention Point Philadelphia, a non-profit that provides services to those living with addiction, particularly involving opioids.

 Often, professors from the school will partner with Prevention Point Philadelphia for research.
-Dornsife students get involved with the organization for experiential learning and to participate in community service.
+Dornsife students get involved with the organization for experiential learning and community service.

-“Our partnership with the Dornsife School of Public Health is long-standing and provides research and educational opportunities that benefit our community,” said Prevention Point Philadelphia’s executive director, Jose Benitez.
+“Our partnership with the Dornsife School of Public Health is long-standing and provides research and educational opportunities that benefit our community,” said Jose Benitez, who was executive director of Prevention Point at the time of the award.
 “This funding will go to assist in meeting our mission by providing overdose prevention training, Narcan distribution, shelter for the homeless, case management services, food for the hungry, medically assisted treatment and syringe services.”

 In every aspect, the Dornsife School of Public Health emphasizes community.